 How to Make Rava Dhokla

-Step 1: Make the Batter
+Make the Batter

 - Add sooji, yogurt, water, ginger, chilies, and salt to a mixing bowl.
 Mix well, cover, and keep aside for 20 minutes

 - Add 1 ½ cups water to the Instant Pot insert.
 Set on Sauté mode so the water starts to heat.
 PRO TIP - Heating up the water before placing the batter in the Instant Pot will make sure that the batter starts cooking soon after you have closed the Instant Pot lid, resulting in light and airy dhoklas.
 Make sure to do this about 5 minutes before you are ready to place the batter in the Instant Pot for steaming.
-Boiling it for too long may cause a lot of water to evaporate so just be careful to not do it for too long
+Boiling it for too long may cause a lot of water to evaporate so just be careful not to do it for too long

 - Add baking soda and mix well.
 Quickly pour the batter into the greased bowl.
 Place the bowl on the instant pot trivet and carefully place the trivet inside the Instant Pot.
 Note: It is important to start the steaming process quickly after the baking soda is added